Euro Remains Heavy Ahead Of ECB

 The US dollar is broadly firmer though the Antipodean currencies continue to enjoy residual strength.
 The Canadian dollar is not being dragged up with them on account of Bank of Canada meeting today.

 Although Governor Poloz dampened expectations for a cut with last week's reiteration that the January rate cut was an insurance policy to buy time.
 Yesterday's somewhat firmer than expected Q4 GDP (2.4% vs 2.0% consensus) would have seemed to have solidified such expectations, the details were less encouraging, keeping some wary of a cut today.
-Inventory accumulation accounted for 0.4 percentage points and the two sectors the central bank has identified as key for the recovery, investment and exports both fell.
+Inventory accumulation accounted for 0.4 percentage points and the two sectors the has identified as key for the recovery, investment and exports both fell.

 The US dollar has been carving out a large triangle pattern against the Canadian dollar since the end of January.
 The bottom of the triangle is flattish around CAD1.2450.
 The top is marked by a falling trend line that coming in now near CAD1.2620.
 We look for an eventual break higher.